Dara Tucker: Musical career

-Dara Tucker was a finalist in the Mid-Atlantic Jazz Festival's vocal competition in 2016.
+Tucker was a finalist in the Mid-Atlantic Jazz Festival's vocal competition in 2016.

-Dara won the silver medal at the "American Traditions" vocal competition in Savannah, GA in February 2017.
+Tucker won the silver medal at the "American Traditions" vocal competition in Savannah, GA in February 2017.
 This competition requires singers to perform in 9 separate genres.
-She also won the "Ben Tucker Jazz Award" for her performance of The Nearness of You, which was presented to her by jazz bassist, Ben Tucker's widow.
+She also won the "Ben Tucker Jazz Award" for her performance of The Nearness of You, which was presented to her by jazz bassist Ben Tucker's widow.

-Dara Tucker released a full-length project on April 30, 2017, called, "Oklahoma Rain" which chronicles her journey of love, loss and healing in the wake of losing both her parents in 2014.
+Tucker released a full-length project on April 30, 2017 called "Oklahoma Rain", which chronicles her journey of love, loss and healing in the wake of losing both her parents in 2014.
 Two singles have been released from the CD – "Moving On" and "Radio" for which she self-produced a music video.
 Radio Music Video "Radio" rose to No. 5 on the UK soul charts, and was named, "Song of the Year" at the 2017 Nashville Industry Music Awards.
 "Oklahoma Rain" was named "Jazz Album of the Year" at the Nashville Industry Music Awards.
 "Oklahoma Rain" received favorable reviews from numerous publications, including the London Jazz Review Soul and Jazz and Funk Soulwalking Lemonwire and The Tennessee Tribune.

-In 2018, Dara embarked on a set of appearances as a touring member of the Charlie Hunter Trio.
+In 2018, Tucker embarked on a set of appearances as a touring member of the Charlie Hunter Trio.
 She has performed with the group throughout the Midwest.
-She will perform several duo shows with Charlie Hunter in 2018 opening for the California Honeydrops on the east coast.
+She will perform several duo shows with Charlie Hunter in 2018 opening for the California Honeydrops on the East Coast.

 Other

-Dara Tucker is an avid freelance documentary filmmaker.
+Tucker is an avid freelance documentary filmmaker.
 She produces a docu-series on Nashville musicians called, "Music City Select" through her production company, "GoldenTime Films".
 She is also a contributor to the Huffington Post where she writes essays on her personal experiences as a minority and a woman in the entertainment business.
 Her article, "Here's to the Ladies Who Cuss" was featured on The Huffington Post Voices homepage.